 How do voice assistants work?

-They listen to verbal commands from users.
-Then, they transcribe them into textual form and feed it to a language model, such as ChatGPT, which has been trained on domain-specific data.
+They listen to verbal commands from users, then, transcribe them into textual form and feed it to a language model, such as ChatGPT, which has been trained on domain-specific data.
 After understanding the context, intent, and command, the voice assistant would automate designated tasks and provide a response.

 Can an AI Assistant be integrated with existing software systems?